“Keen self-listening is central to musical excellence.”

 As an illustration, rather than debating whether someone was out of tune or too loud, group members can record excerpts and listen back to uncover faults.

 - Zoom H2n.
-An excellent option for self-study recording.
+A top option for self-study recording.

 - Zoom H6.
 Extraordinary six-track recorder with 24 bit, 96K capability.